mcarneiro/gs/README.md

     @include gs-register-grid(
         $label: "site-normal",
-        $width: 930px,
+        $width: 974px,
-        $column-num: 10,
+        $column-num: 12,
         $gutter: 10px);

-It'll generate a grid with 10 columns of 84px each and 10px of gutter.
+It'll generate a grid with 12 columns of 72px each and 10px of gutter.

 If your implementation is based on column width, the following implementation is accepted as well:

     @include gs-register-grid(
         $label: "site-wide",
-        $width: 1306px,
-        $column-num: auto,
-        $gutter: auto,
-        $column: 178px);

-It'll generate a grid with 7 columns of 178px and 10px of gutter.

-Or even place column and gutter only and have the width calculated:

-    @include gs-register-grid(
-        $label: "site-wide",
         $width: auto,
-        $column-num: 7,
+        $column-num: 12,
         $gutter: 10px,
-        $column: 178px);
+        $column: 90px);

+It'll generate a grid of 1190px with 12 columns and 10px of gutter.

 You can add many grids as you find necessary (specially when lay-outs doesn't match the main grid).